-On-campus housing facilities are secured by an exterior fence, card access control, video surveillance and residence hall monitors at the main gate.
-The monitors are on duty from 11 p.m. to 3 a.m. nightly.
-Room assignments and changes are made by the Residence Life Office and all apartments have same-sex living arrangements.
-Residents must present their student IDs to enter the facilities after 11 p.m.
+On-campus housing facilities are secured by an exterior fence, card access control, and video surveillance at the main gate.
+Room assignments and changes are made by the Residence Life Office.
+Residents must present their student IDs to enter the facilities after 11 p.m. via card access.
 All housing units are locked by key or card access 24 hours a day.
 All doors and windows are provided with locks.
 A professional staff member is assigned to or lives in each facility.
 Training sessions for the residents are held throughout the year on a variety of safety, security, and residence life issues.